MicrosoftDocs/win32/desktop-src/appxpkg/how-to-sign-a-package-using-signtool.md

     For info about creating a valid code signing certificate, see [How to create an app package signing certificate](how-to-create-a-package-signing-certificate.md).

--   A packaged Windows Store app, for example, an .appx file created by using the [app packager (MakeAppx.exe)](make-appx-package--makeappx-exe-.md) tool
+-   A packaged UWP app, for example, an .appx file created by using the [app packager (MakeAppx.exe)](make-appx-package--makeappx-exe-.md) tool

 **Additional considerations**

 The certificate that you use to sign the app package must meet these criteria:

 -   The subject name of the certificate must match the **Publisher** attribute that is contained in the [**Identity**](https://docs.microsoft.com/uwp/schemas/appxpackage/appxmanifestschema/element-identity) element of the AppxManifest.xml file that is stored within the package.
-The publisher name is part of the identity of a Windows Store app, so you have to make the subject name of the certificate match the publisher name of the app.
+The publisher name is part of the identity of a UWP app, so you have to make the subject name of the certificate match the publisher name of the app.
 This allows the identity of signed packages to be checked against the digital signature.
 For info about signing errors that can arise from signing an app package using [**SignTool**](https://docs.microsoft.com/windows-hardware/drivers/devtest/signtool), see the Remarks section of [How to create an app package signing certificate](how-to-create-a-package-signing-certificate.md).
 -   The certificate must be valid for code signing.
 This means that both of these items must be true:

     -   The Extended Key Usage (EKU) field of the certificate must either be unset or contain the EKU value for code signing (1.3.6.1.5.5.7.3.3).